chessnerd435/tv_talking_hack/README.md

 # TV Talking Hack

-This is a fun tool to control any modern TV from your command line.
+This is a fun tool to control any lg webos TV from your command line.
 You can make the TV "speak" messages using its text-to-speech feature, or turn it on/off!

 ## Prerequisites